Written by Chiara Mischke

 4. Suntory Musashino Free Brewery Tour

-From Tour Suntory’s Musashino Brewery and Sample Beer For Free!
+Picture from Tour Suntory’s Musashino Brewery and Sample Beer For Free!

 One of Japans most popular beer brands, Suntory is offering free brewery tours including beer tasting.
 Every tour is 70-minutes long.
 It consists of a 40-minute tour through the factory and 30 minutes of beer tasting.